y-mtl/Coding-Assessment-Sept2018/README.md

 ### Requied files and folders
 For the web, please use the following files:

--index.php
+- index.php
--set_lang.php
+- set_lang.php
--includes/ALL files under this folder
+- includes/ALL files under this folder
--languages/ALL files under this folder
+- languages/ALL files under this folder
--assets/ALL files files under this folder
+- assets/ALL files files under this folder

 ### Linting